v-gajjar/NotesApp/README.md

 ```

 ## Spring Profiles
 Spring profiles are used to define various logback logging configurations.
+The logback-spring.xml is used to define the configuration.

 There are currently two profiles:

 | name | decription |
 | :--- | :--- |